The OrbitTools Libraries

-The original 1980's era NORAD FORTRAN IV SGP4/SDP4 implementations were ported to Pascal by Dr. T. S. Kelso in 1995 and eventually became the basis for a modern, object-oriented C++ version I created in 2002.
+In 2002, I created a modern, object-oriented C++ version of the original 1980's era NORAD FORTRAN IV SGP4/SDP4 implementations.
 In 2003, I ported this C++ implementation to C#.
 These two implementations represent the Public Edition of my software, and are available free of charge for non-commercial use.
 Commercial users must purchase a software license agreement, for which they receive the Standard Edition of the software.
 The Standard Edition includes all the features of the Public Edition, plus WGS-84 support, and ECF coordinate support.

 For excellent information on the underlying physics of orbits, visible satellite observations, current NORAD TLE data, and other related material, see www.celestrak.com which is maintained by Dr. T. S. Kelso.

 Michael F. Henry

 The Public Edition software may be used free of charge for non-commercial applications only; commercial users please contact the author for information regarding the Standard and Professional Editions of the software.